Spin and thermal current scaling at a $Y$-junction of XX spin chains: Discussion and concluding remarks

 Regarding the observables, we have focused on the heat transport by spin waves only.
 In nanostructures, even electric insulators can carry gapless excitations, namely, lattice deformations in the form of acoustic phonon modes and spin waves.
 Each of these carries energy and contributes to the thermal-, but not to the electric-, conductance.
 In addition, we have considered purely ballistic transport.
 Nevertheless, the presence of impurities turns out to be an important factor for the temperature dependence of the thermal conductivity in actual spin chain materials \cite{Rozhkov2005}.
 This qualitative picture can be further refined by the inclusion of the spin-phonon coupling \cite{Louis2006} and of the details of the materials, a necessary step for comparing with experiments with crystalline samples \cite{Chernyshev2016,Sologubenko2000,Sologubenko2000l,Sologubenko2001,Pan2022}.
 We expect our study to be directly relevant in the context of cold-atomic circuits and simulators, prominently, of spin chains \cite{Toskovic2016,Jepsen2020}.
 Ising spin chains \cite{Schauss2018,Browaeys2020}, as well as XX \cite{Geier2021} and XXZ chains \cite{Franz2024} have indeed been realized using Rydberg atoms and their dipole interaction.
 Such synthetic systems allow, in principle, for measuring the spinon contribution to the thermal conductance \cite{Hirobe2017}.
-Finally, we point out that pertinently shaped Y-junction traps are nowadays well within the reach of current technologies \cite{Buccheri2016}: therefore, we hope that our predictions can be experimentally readily tested in the near future.